 Based on a 55g (2 oz) portion size, this recipe makes 18 individual meals.
 This provides an adult cat with enough raw cat food for nine days based on feeding two meals per day.

-This is the process we follow when making the raw recipe for our cats.
+This is the process we follow when making the raw food recipe for our cats.

 Set up: Raw recipe preparation